fimietta/conference-workshop/README.md

 `ember generate component buy-ticket`

-It will create the component file with its template and test.
+Also in this case, ember cli creates the component javascript file with its template and test.

 The component logic is simple: it is just an input field and a buy button.
 When the user clicks on buy, an action is triggered and a simple alert message is shown.

 Actions in Ember are used to handle user interactions.
-An action can be added on a template by using the helper {{action 'actionName' [param1, paramN]}}
+An action can be added to a DOM element on the template by using the helper {{action 'actionName' [param1, paramN]}}
 The default dom triggered event is click.

 Open `/app/templates/components/buy-ticket.hbs`: